 RECOVERY AT WORK: A NEW WAY OF THINKING ABOUT WORK INJURIES

-The Committee was formed following the GAP/ACHR Conference on Productive Ageing ‘A Future without Age’ held in May 2013 at NSW Parliament House.
+The origins of the GAP Standing Committee on Productive Ageing date back to the GAP/ACHR Conference on Productive Ageing ‘A Future without Age’, held in May 2013 at NSW Parliament House.
 The high-level gathering advocated better coordination of policy at all levels of government and across all departments to encourage positive ageing, and called for the development and implementation of an overarching national ageing strategy.